isomerpages/tp-virtualcampus/index.md

 notification: Welcome to the new TP Virtual Campus!
 sections:
     - hero:
-        title: Virtually The Place To Be
+#        title: Virtually The Place To Be
-        subtitle: Explore 8 exciting channels of student activities from all around TP!
+#        subtitle: Explore 8 exciting channels of student activities from all around TP!
-        button: Sign Up for CCA
+        button: More Excitement This Way!
         url: /be-involved/highlights/
 #        background: /images/download1.jpg
         background: /images/Homepage-FOPBanner.png